AIR CONDITIONING | PLUMBING | ELECTRICAL | SERVICE CONTRACT | COMMERCIAL | RESIDENTIAL

 How Does Air Conditioning Affect Your Sinuses?

-For some people, air conditioning can cause sinus pain and pressure, as well as other symptoms like congestion, runny nose, and headaches.
-This is often due to the fact that air conditioning can dry out the air, which can irritate the sinuses.
-Additionally, some people may be allergic to mold or mildew that can grow on air conditioning coils, and this can lead to sinus infections or other maladies.
+For some people, air conditioning can cause sinus pain and pressure and other symptoms like congestion, runny nose, and headaches.
+This is often because air conditioning can dry out the air, irritating the sinuses.
+Additionally, some people may be allergic to mold or mildew that can grow on air conditioning coils, leading to sinus infections or other maladies.

 If you suffer from these kinds of symptoms when using your AC system, there are a few things you can try to avoid.
 First, consider investing in a dehumidifier to keep the air in your home dry and comfortable.
-You should also make sure to have your AC coils cleaned regularly, as well as ensure there is adequate ventilation in the room when it is on and that regular maintenance checks are performed by a professional technician.
+You should also make sure to have your AC coils cleaned regularly, ensure adequate ventilation in the room when it is on, and that a professional technician performs regular maintenance checks.

 How Does Air Conditioning Affect My Sinuses?